jcran/effective-agents-langchain/README.md

 # Effective AI Agent Patterns with LangChain

 A collection of proven patterns for building effective AI agents using LangChain and LangGraph.
 These patterns demonstrate different approaches to agent architecture, from simple tool usage to complex autonomous systems.
+These patterns are based on the Anthropic blog post ["Building Effective AI Agents"](https://www.anthropic.com/engineering/building-effective-agents)

 ## 🚀 Quick Start